-No matter how long your marriage lasted, the engagement ring – a symbol of hope for a lifetime of love – remains important.
-So what to do with an old wedding ring after your love has left the nest?
-Here, we’ll take a look at some of the most popular ways to handle the question of what to do with your engagement ring during and after a divorce, plus we’ll cover important aspects of engagement ring etiquette for divorce.
+No matter how long your marriage lasted, the engagement ring – a symbol of hope for a lifetime of love – remains sentimental.
+So what to do with an old wedding ring after your marriage ends?
+Here, we’ll take a look at some of the most popular ways to handle the question of what to do with your engagement ring during and after a divorce, plus we’ll cover important aspects of engagement ring etiquette for a divorce or broken engagement.

 Give it Back to Your Ex